John Roberts (actor)

-John Roberts (born November 10, 1971) is an American actor, comedian, and writer who voices Linda Belcher on the animated sitcom Bob's Burgers.
+John Roberts is an American actor, comedian, and writer who voices Linda Belcher on the animated sitcom Bob's Burgers.

 Career

 Roberts currently voices Linda, the doting matriarch of the Belcher family, in the Fox animated primetime comedy Bob's Burgers.
 He has said in interviews that he based the voice of Linda on that of his own mother, Marge.

 He has appeared several times on NBC's Late Night with Jimmy Fallon and Watch What Happens Live!, has co-written a pilot for MTV with Bob Odenkirk and performed in two national tours for Margaret Cho as well as her Showtime special.
 Roberts first gained attention as one of the standout performer/writers on the YouTube follow up "Jackie & Debra" which won The Comedy Smalls award in London.
 He has over 20 million hits on YouTube and has made videos with the likes of Debbie Harry and David Cross.
 He performs several times a year at NYC's Joe's Pub and has signed a publishing deal with French Kiss Records.

 On May 17, 2019, Roberts released the song "Looking".
 The freelance writer Randall Radic wrote that the music video "combines Roberts' love for '80s dance pop music with fluorescent lights, beau coup neon, mannequins, a vintage phone, and a studded leather jacket".